 The use of Lath is more often used for this process to be efficient.
-Lath creation comes from different types of materials, such as metal and wood strips.
+Lath’s creation comes from different types of materials, such as metal and wood strips.

 Historically most people got used to the wood strips lath, but that seemed to have changed as time goes.
 The use of Lath gives the gooey plaster something to hold.

-For any profession intending to insert screws to drywall, he would articulate that this wouldn't be an easy task, especially if you do it without using any drilling machine.
+Any professional intending to insert screws into drywall would articulate that this wouldn’t be an easy task, especially if you do it without using any drilling machine.
 This is a wall made from gypsum and does not crack easily.

 The wall comes from a mixture of Calcined gypsum and water.
 The dense material formed from the two is then squeezed, or flattened, between two different layers of paper and dried.